BGSpiegl/GCparagon/README.md

   - polars
   - scikit-learn
   - matplotlib
+  - singularity

-You can create the environment using the following command: `mamba env create -f GCparagon_py3.10_env.yml`
+You can create the environment using the following command:

+`conda env create -f GCparagon_py3.10_env.yml`

+#### Singularity container
+As an alternative, a singularity image can be created (using the singularity executable from the aforementioned conda environment from OUTSIDE conda) using the [gcparagon.def](singularity_definition_file/gcparagon.def) singularity definitions file, OR pulled from cloud.sylabs.io and verified using:

+`singularity pull --arch amd64 library://bgspiegl/gcparagon/gcparagon-ubuntu-22_04-container:latest && singularity verify gcparagon-ubuntu-22_04-container_latest.sif`

+Note: this requires a working installation of singularity.
+The easiest way to use singularity is via conda:

+`conda install singularity`

+GCparagon can then be run from the singularity container file like this:

+`singularity run gcparagon-ubuntu-22_04-container_latest.sif <YOUR PARAMETERS HERE>`

+NOTE: do not run singularity commands from within the conda environment!
+Rather use the absolute path to the singularity executable from outside conda:

+`/home/<USERNAME>/miniforge-pypy3/bin/singularity run ...`

+As a workaround, you can create a symlink to that executable in your local bin folder:

+`ln -s /home/<USERNAME>/miniforge-pypy3/bin/singularity /usr/local/bin`

+After that, singularity is available via the expected `singularity` command.

 ### Hardware Requirements